tahczeban/bikesharing/README.md

                                  FIGURE 1: Dashboard of NYC Citibike Info

 The purpose of this analysis was to research and present the Citibike bike-sharing business proposal visualizations in NYC to the stakeholders, in order to check the feasibility of implementing same in Des Moines, Iowa.
 In total there were 2,344,224 trips for the month of August in 2019.
 Average trip duration by age, bike utilization and top NYC starting and ending locations were depicted in the configured Dashboard above (FIGURE:1).
+Further Analysis was requested to include:
+- the length of time the bikes are checked out for all riders and genders
+- the number of bike trips for all riders and genders for each hour of each day of the week
+- the number of bike trips for each type of user and gender for each day of the week
+- additional visualizations were included at the end for gender subset totals, usertype and times of popularity

 _______________________________________________________________
 ***RESULTS***